How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 Prompt: "Extract from this email:

-1. Client name (identify from sender)
+1. Client name (identify from sender domain)

 2. Required action (1 sentence, start with verb)